rdark/pong/README.md

 - **2D Movement in Doubles**: All paddles can move horizontally and vertically within their half of the court
 - **Smooth Physics**: Ball speed increases with each paddle hit, with angle-based reflections
 - **Score Tracking**: First to 10 points wins
-- **Clean UI**: Minimalist design with clear score display and menus

 ## Installation